GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 </br>[Learn more here](https://stackoverflow.com/a/15772151/497132)

+* **An Intent can it be used to provide data to a ContentProvider?
+Why or why not?**
+    - The Intent object is a common mechanism for starting new activity and transferring data from one activity to another.
+However, you cannot start a ContentProvider using an Intent.

+    When you want to access data in a ContentProvider, you must instead use the ContentResolver object in your application’s Context to communicate with the provider as a client.
+The ContentResolver object communicates with the provider object, an instance of a class that implements ContentProvider.
+The provider object receives data requests from clients, performs the requested action, and returns the results.

 * **What are "launch modes"?**
    * **Standard**: It creates a new instance of an activity in the task from which it was started.
 Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
      * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.